typelevel/cats-effect/docs/migration-guide.md

 }
 ```

 The resource returned here is related to the lifecycle of all tasks you run with a dispatcher.

-When this resource is closed, all the tasks are canceled.
+> Note: When this resource is closed, **all its running tasks are canceled**.
+This [might be configurable]() in a future release

 Creating a `Dispatcher` is relatively lightweight, so you can create one even for each task you execute, but sometimes it's worth keeping a `Dispatcher` alive for longer.
 To find out more, see [its docs](./std/dispatcher.md).